mickfuzz/phd4/_posts/thesis_chapters/2024-8-10-Glossary.md

 Or perhaps group terms by theme, include references in each description with examples and characteristics.
 Then have a short complex commentary at the end of each section.   -->

+### Methodology terms

+**Contradictions:** A key term in the expansion of the learning activity

 ### Overall terms

 **Learning design:** The term used for a set of resources and pedagogical techniques introduced by myself as a facilitator of coding sessions.
-The following terms are used as synonym at times to avoid a repetitive writing style: learning intervention, game making pedagogy.
+The following terms are used as synonym at times to avoid a repetitive writing style: _learning intervention_ and _game making pedagogy_.
+Wider terms are used which encompass non-designed elements for example _learning activity_.

 **Digital making:** A broad field involving the maker community, physical computing and participation in on-line digital making communities.